Skip to Content

 Remember that the amp rating is the maximum charging current (or maximum amperage output) to the batteries.
 Remember also that amps x watts = volts.
 This allows you to calculate the charging current of your solar panels in amps by using the equation watts ÷ volts = amps.

-Now let’s say, for example, you have two 100 Watt solar panels with a peak power of 6 amps each.
-Wired in parallel with each other, 6 amps x 2 panels means that your two solar panels will produce 12 total amps.
-In this case, you’ll want a solar charge controller rated for 25% more, so you’d want a minimum of a 15A controller.
+Now let’s say, for example, you have two 100 Watt solar panels with a peak power output of 6 amps each.
+Wired in parallel, 6 amps x 2 panels means your two solar panels will produce 12 total amps.
+In this case, you’ll want a solar charge controller rated for 25% more, so you’d want a minimum of a 15A controller (note that in this particular scenario, buying a 20A charge controller would allow you to add another solar panel in the future, should you desire to do so).

 To make this easier, many solar panel kits come with the appropriate solar charge controller as determined by the manufacturer.